Amica vs. Travelers Auto Insurance in 2026 (Side-by-Side Review)

 Compared to the average cost of car insurance, Amica tends to run higher, but it offers added value through perks like accident forgiveness and repair flexibility.
 If your main concern is low monthly cost, especially as a younger driver, Travelers may be the better fit.

-Amica vs. Travelers Auto Insurance by Driving Record
+Amica vs. Travelers: Rates by Driving Record

 If your driving history includes a few bumps, Travelers generally offers lower monthly premiums than Amica across the board.
 Even after a not-at-fault accident or speeding ticket, Travelers remains more affordable, charging $76 and $72, respectively, while Amica charges $99 and $81.